Hogback (sculpture)

 A hogback in Dalserf Churchyard in South Lanarkshire, Scotland; the stone was found on the site in 1897.
 The patterned carvings are thought to represent wooden roof shingles.

 Hogbacks are stone carved Anglo-Scandinavian style sculptures from 10th- to 12th-century northern England and south-west Scotland.
 Singular hogbacks were found in Ireland and Wales.
 Hogbacks fell out of fashion by the beginning of the 11th century.
 Their function is generally accepted as grave markers.
 Similar later grave markers have been found in Scandinavia.
 In Cornwall similar stones are known as coped stones.

 Geography and description

 Hogbacks take the form of recumbent monuments, generally with a curved ('hogbacked') ridge, often also with outwardly curved sides.
 This shape, and the fact that they are frequently decorated with 'shingles' on either side of the central ridge, show that they are stylised 'houses' for the dead.
-The 'house' is of a Scandinavian longhouse type associated with the 'mead hall' feasting at Valhalla in pre-Christian Norse religion.
-One theory is that hogbacks originated among the Danish settlers who emigrated to northern England in the 870s.
+The 'house' is of a Scandinavian longhouse type associated with mead hall feasting at Valhalla in Old Norse religion.
+One theory is that hogbacks originated among Danes who emigrated to northern England in the 870s.
 However, there is not sufficient research to prove or disprove this.
 The monuments at Govan and Penrith are associated with local native British Cumbric speaking rulers of the period.